-Tiana Markova-Gold is a freelance documentary photographer based in Brooklyn, New York.
-She received a New York Times Scholarship to attend the full-time Photojournalism Program at the International Center of Photography in 2006-07. ...
+Tiana Markova-Gold is a freelance documentary photographer based in Miami, Florida and Brooklyn, New York.
+She received a New York Times Scholarship to attend the full-time Photojournalism Program at the International Center of...

 Skills:Research, Color Correction, Adobe Photoshop, Stylist, Photo Editing, Black & White Printing, Color Printing, Mixed Media, Fashion Styling, Multimedia Production, Photojournalism

 The Kudirat Initiative for Democracy (KIND) was founded in Lagos, Nigeria by Hasfat Abiola-Costello in 1997 to honor Kudirat Abiola, her mother and a leading democracy activist who was killed by soldiers during the period of military rule.

 The Junior Kudra Program is an expansion of KIND's Young Women Leadership Program.
 The name KUDRA is a derivation of the Arabic "Qudra" that symbolizes power.
 The name conveys the program's intention to help restore young women to their full potential by empowering them with information, leadership skills and tools to effectively engage in transforming their lives, communities and eventually their nation.

 Note: This work was funded by a fellowship from Global Fund for Children (Grassroots Girls Initiative) and the Nike Foundation (Girl Effect) in partnership with the International Center of Photography.

 For more information about Kudirat Initiative for Democracy visit www.kind.org